How to Pick the Right Pricing Plan for Your Client

 Selecting a Squarespace plan for your client isn’t just about where they are right now.
 You’ll want to take into account where they hope to be in the future, too.

 Discuss plans for growth with your client so that you can verify their Squarespace plan will support scalability.
-For example, your client may not sell products today, but they may plan to in the next five years.
+For example, your client may not sell many or any products today, but they may plan to up their ecommerce game in the next five years.
 With that in mind, it’s advantageous to set them up on a plan that will support this from the very start.
-In this particular case, the Business plan is their best bet as it empowers them to dip their toe into the “Selling” menus, get their store set up, and test the waters, all without committing to a larger monthly (or annual) subscription.
+In this particular case, the Core plan is their best bet as it offers them all of Squarespace’s ecommerce features like product and service selling and rich analytics, all at a price point that makes sense for where they are along their ecommerce journey.
+With the Core plan, they can get their store set up and test everything Squarespace has to offer without committing to a larger monthly (or annual) subscription.

-Your clients won’t always recognize how their future plans are relevant to the website they’re building today, so it’s your job to ask the questions.
+Pro tip: Your clients won’t always recognize how their future endeavors are relevant to the website they’re building today, so it’s your job to ask the questions now.

 Making the final decision

 If you suggest one of the less advanced plans, it’s important to discuss any trade-offs or features the client won’t have access to.
-They may decide they aren’t willing to miss out on these, or, alternatively, they may want to avoid paying extra for features they don’t want or need.
+They may decide they aren’t willing to miss out on these, or they may want to avoid paying extra for features they don’t want or need.

 A pro’s recommendations

-Every client will have different needs.
+Every client has different needs.
 However, you can use the following framework as a guide to making plan recommendations.

-Circle members in eligible locations can earn a commission on the annual subscriptions (including websites, Acuity Scheduling, Digital Products, and Email Campaigns) they set up for clients.
+Circle members can earn a commission on the annual subscriptions (including websites, Acuity Scheduling, Digital Products, and Email Campaigns) they set up for clients.
 This means you can make more money when you bring clients to Squarespace!
 Learn more about the Circle Referral Payment Benefit.

 Final thoughts